XtratusCloud/terraform-provider-azureipam/docs/data-sources/space.md

 page_title: "azureipam_space Data Source - azureipam"
 subcategory: ""
 description: |-
-  The spaces data source allows you to retrieve one specific space and their related information.
+  The spaces data source allows you to retrieve one specific space by name with their related information.
 ---

 # azureipam_space (Data Source)

-The spaces data source allows you to retrieve one specific space and their related information.
+The spaces data source allows you to retrieve one specific space by name with their related information.

 ## Example Usage